 - There is no shame in doing your laundry in a sink.
 Zero.
 Shame.
 Just clean up thoroughly if you’re in a public place.

 - Hang it from your pack to dry.
-Be proud of being a woman.
+Be proud of getting your period.
 You’re hiking your ass off – there’s nothing to be ashamed of.